rfujita/hargyllcms/Readme.txt

-Argyll CMS README file - Version 1.1.0 RC2
+Argyll CMS README file - Version 1.1.0 RC3
 ------------------------------------------

-Date:   4th December 2009
+Date:   4th January 2010
 Author: Graeme Gill

 Introduction

-Argyll is an open source, ICC compatible color management system.
+ArgyllCMS is an ICC compatible color management system, available as Open Source.
 It supports accurate ICC profile creation for scanners, cameras and film recorders, and calibration and profiling of displays and RGB & CMYK printers.
 Spectral sample data is supported, allowing a selection of illuminants observer types, and paper fluorescent whitener additive compensation.
 Profiles can also